Blood Donation Requirements & FAQs

 How long does the donation process take?

 The entire donation process takes less than 60 minutes (automated donations may take longer).
-This time includes the interview before the donation where we determine your eligibility by asking questions about your health, travel and medications you are taking.
-We will perform a mini-physical where we take your blood pressure, pulse, temperature and a small blood sample to check your iron level (these are available for you to see on our donor portal).
+This time includes the interview before the donation when we determine your eligibility by asking questions about your health, travel, and medications you are taking.
+We will perform a mini-physical to take your blood pressure, pulse, temperature, and a small blood sample to check your iron level (these results are available for you to see on our donor portal).
 The actual donation takes 10-15 minutes.
-For your safety, we ask that you sit for at least 15 minutes following donation while snacking on a refreshment and sipping on a beverage that we are happy to provide.
+For your safety, we ask that you sit for at least 15 minutes following donation while enjoying a snack and a beverage that we are happy to provide.

 You may resume normal activity after donating.
 However, avoid strenuous physical activity or lifting heavy objects for a few hours.
 Be sure to increase your water intake and eat well at your next meal.
 Smokers should refrain from smoking 30 minutes after donating.